All Episodes

 But he's right here.

-I tell you the theme of the program yesterday, and I could make it the theme today too, is how none of these people, you know, and this is amazing because it's their business to know this.
+The theme of the program yesterday, and I could make it the theme today too, is how none of these people, you know, and this is amazing because it's their business to know this.

-It is striking to me how it is that so many of these people in high executive positions in both parties, in the consultancy of both parties, in the media, do not understand the relationship that Trump and his audience, Supporters, what have you, have with him.
+It is striking to me how it is that so many of these people in high executive positions in both parties, in the consultancy of both parties, in the media, do not understand the relationship that Trump and his audience, supporters, what have you, have with him.

-Jorge Ramos was the bad guy, and Trump was the biggest hero that these people have seen in a long time because they have desired to see somebody stand up and fire back at a journalist who's being unfair on purpose, who has an ulterior motive on purpose, and rather than stand there politely and deal with it, Trump tells the guy to get the hell out of the room, wait his turn and come back.
+Jorge Ramos was the bad guy, and Trump was the biggest hero that these people have seen in a long time because they have desired to see somebody stand up and fire back at a journalist who's being unfair on purpose, who has an ulterior motive on purpose.

 This is the most amazing thing in the world.